shysanira-ai/VPE-using-Agents/README.md

 # Speak-n-Pay: Voice-Based Payment Entry Using AI Agents

-Speak-n-Pay is a complete, production-ready, locally hosted software application that allows bank operators or consumers to speak payment details naturally to create, validate, and execute banking drafts.
+Speak-n-Pay is a complete, locally hosted software application that allows users to speak payment details naturally to create, validate, and execute payments.

-This project was built as a capstone demonstration for the **Advanced AI Course**, showcasing how multiple specialized AI agents, vector stores (RAG), speech recognition, and entity extraction pipelines can be integrated to automate manual payment entry systems.
+This project was built to showcase how multiple specialized AI agents, vector stores (RAG), speech recognition, and entity extraction pipelines can be integrated to automate manual payment entry systems.

 ---